DinoMesina/arduinoIO/README.md

 # arduinoIO
 Arduino firmware and LinuxCNC .hal

-Usefoul for expand IO (digital and analogic) to LinuxCNC
+Useful for expand IO ports (digital and analogic) to LinuxCNC

 This hal component is NON REALTIME